PacktPublishing/Full-Stack-Web-Development-with-Remix/8-session-management/bee-rich/README.md

 Run `npm run build:db` to create the new database model.

-Make sure to run `npm i` before running `npm run build` if you haven't already.
+Make sure to run `npm i` before running `npm run build:db` if you haven't already.

 4. **Install bcryptjs**

-Now that we store user passwords in our database, we must ensure that they are not stored in plain text.
+Now that we are going to store user passwords in our database, we must ensure that they are not stored in plain text.
 To do so, we will use the [bcryptjs](https://www.npmjs.com/package/bcryptjs) package.

 Run `npm i bcryptjs` to install the package.